A Unified Framework for Innovation-based Stochastic and Deterministic Event Triggers: Conclusions

 \section{Conclusions}

 In this work, a generalized framework for stochastic innovation-based triggering was proposed.
 First, deterministic triggering policies were fitted into the stochastic framework by the introduction of generalized Gaussian weighting functions for stochastic triggers.
 Furthermore, criteria were developed to evaluate the relative achievable performance of the remote estimator considering only the system model and the design of the stochastic trigger.
-We then evaluated under which conditions the \ac{SEBKF} estimator can be safely used with Gaussian weighting functions other than \(\phi_2(\rvec{z}_k)\).
+We then evaluated under which conditions the \ac{SEBKF} estimator can be used safely with Gaussian weighting functions other than \(\phi_2(\rvec{z}_k)\).
 An event-based particle filtering approach was extended to stochastic triggers and improved for the use with linear \acp{SSM}.
-Moreover, the performance of different combinations of weighting functions and estimators was evaluated in simulation, especially regarding consistency using the \ac{ANEES}.
+Moreover, the performance of different combinations of weighting functions and estimators was evaluated in simulations, especially regarding consistency using the \ac{ANEES}.
 The results obtained in the simulation studies confirmed the considerations made regarding the applicability of the \ac{SEBKF} under different conditions and showed the strengths and weaknesses of the sampling-based estimator.

 In future, a formal analysis of the functional connection between the event rate, the choice \(\triggermat\) and the error introduced by the triggering function for given weighting functions and system models would be desirable.
+Furthermore, strict conditions for the consistency of \ac{SEBKF} should be established.
 Additionally, further generalization of the stochastic trigger to other possible weighting functions together with potential use cases should be investigated, also considering extensions to nonlinear system models.
+Moreover, the sampling-based approach presented in this work might prove beneficial in situations, in which the Gaussian property of the state variable cannot be maintained, e.\,g., if packet losses are present in the communications system or sensor measurements are not available at all times~\cite{kungNonexistenceEventBasedTriggers2017, MFI24_Schmitt}.